KeyboardKit/KeyboardKit/README.md

 * `English` uses KeyboardKit and a `SystemKeyboard` with a standard, English locale.
 * `Unicode` uses KeyboardKit and a `SystemKeyboard` with unicode-based input keys.
-* `Custom` uses KeyboardKit and a `SystemKeyboard` with custom keys, layout and appearance.
+* `Custom` uses KeyboardKit and a `SystemKeyboard` with custom keys, layouts and styles.
 * `Pro` uses KeyboardKit Pro and a `SystemKeyboard` with all LRT locales, autocomplete etc.

 Just open and run the demo app in the `Demo` folder, then enable the keyboards you want to try under System Settings.
 Note that you need to enable full access to try some features, like audio and haptic feedback.